ROHHAD - A Doctor's View

 These can develop at any point but normally after the rapid onset obesity.
 Includes an inability to maintain normal water balance in the body, low thyroid hormone, low growth hormone, early or late puberty, high prolactin levels and other abnormalities.
 Children with ROHHAD may not have all of these endocrine abnormalities however most of them experience at least some of them.

 Despite having healthy lungs the breathing function becomes severely impaired.
 All children with ROHHAD will develop this key feature and it will be apparent during sleep hours.
 Ventilation is required to treat this life threatening part of the condition.
 In more severe cases of ROHHAD the central hypoventilation is apparent in the children whilst awake as well as asleep.
 This part of the life threatening condition means that the children are at risk of Cardio-respiratory arrest.

 This is often treated with ventilation but may also require surgery to remove tonsils if they are the considered source of the obstruction.
 It is often the obesity in children affected by ROHHAD that is the obstruction and causes the difficulty breathing.

 This occurs were the autonomic regulation of different organ systems within the body begin to malfunction.
 An Example of which is the children can develop heart rate changes and either suffer with a slow heart rate or a fast heart rate that may be treated with medications and sometimes a pace maker.
 Other autonomic systems within the body also malfunction.

 • Intestinal abnormalities

 Such as motility issues resulting in chronic constipation and or diarrhoea.
-The Children are often treated with medication and in more severe cases surgery is required.
+The Children are often treated with medication and in more severe cases of gastrointestinal dysmotility surgery is required.

 • Altered sensations of pain